Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Related Work

 \section{Related Work}

-\paragraph{Context attribution for RAG.} Prior works for context attribution mainly focus on teaching RAG LLMs to generate self-citations for responses, such as few-shot in-context learning~\citep{gao2023enabling}, instruction fine-tuning~\citep{ye2024effective}.
+\textbf{Context attribution for RAG.} Prior works for context attribution mainly focus on teaching RAG LLMs to generate self-citations for responses, such as few-shot in-context learning~\citep{gao2023enabling}, instruction fine-tuning~\citep{ye2024effective}.
 Some post-hoc works~\citep{chen2023purr,qi2024model} used an auxiliary language model or gradient-based feature attribution to locate relevant context segments.
 In general, those methods for context attribution are \textit{corroborative}~\citep{worledge2024unifying} in nature, as citations within context are evaluated on whether they \textit{support} or \textit{imply} a generated response.
-Meanwhile, Cohen-Wang et al.; Chuang et al.~\cite{cohen2024contextcite,chuang2025selfcite} including our work focus on the \textit{contributive} attribution methods, which are used to identify whether citations \textit{cause} RAG LLMs to generate a response.
-Chuang et al.~\cite{chuang2025selfcite} proposed a reward-based fine-tuning with DPO to guide RAG LLMs for context attribution, and Cohen-Wang et al.~\cite{cohen2024contextcite} further trained a linear surrogate model to identify context segments crucial for grounding model responses.
-However, compared to~\cite{cohen2024contextcite,chuang2025selfcite} and corroborative methods above, our ARC-JSD method eliminates the need for any additional fine-tuning or surrogate modelling, and it can be directly integrated into any existing RAG-based LLMs.
+Meanwhile,~\cite{cohen2024contextcite,chuang2025selfcite,cohen2025learning,liu2024attribot} including our work focus on the \textit{contributive} attribution methods, which are used to identify whether citations \textit{cause} RAG LLMs to generate a response.~\cite{chuang2025selfcite} proposed a reward-based fine-tuning with DPO to guide RAG LLMs for context attribution, and~\cite{cohen2024contextcite,cohen2025learning} further trained a linear surrogate model to identify context segments crucial for grounding model responses.~\cite{liu2024attribot} focuses on formalising and comparing different attribution acceleration methods and ignores attribution accuracy improvements.
+However, compared to~\cite{cohen2024contextcite,chuang2025selfcite,cohen2025learning} and corroborative methods above, our ARC-JSD method eliminates the need for any additional fine-tuning or surrogate modelling, and it can be directly integrated into any existing RAGs.